 HTTPS sites have better referral data.
 This means HTTPS to HTTP data is being blocked in Google Analytics.
-So even if a website like Reddit links to your website, you will not be able to see this in your data centre if you are still an HTTP site using Google Analytics.
+So even if a website like Reddit links to your website, you will not be able to see this in your data center if you are still an HTTP site using Google Analytics.

 It’s the future of the web.
-All websites, connected APIs and networks are switching to HTTPS – you cannot afford to be left out.
+All websites, connected APIs, and networks are switching to HTTPS – you cannot afford to be left out.

 Secure Your Staah Website Now

 STAAH takes security very seriously.
-We’re PCI-certified and ensure highest level of web security is maintained so your guests can transact in peace.
+We’re PCI-certified and ensure the highest level of web security is maintained so your guests can transact in peace.
 To complete the loop, you can secure your InstantSite or CustomSite website built on the STAAH platform.